About

 • and where a vessel or vessels are engaged in international trade (excluding inland waterway trade).

-Currently, 34 charterers are Signatories to the Sea Cargo Charter.
+Currently, 37 companies are signatories to the Sea Cargo Charter.
 Signatories are bulk cargo owners from a variety of segments – grains & agricultural products, chemicals, energy, metals & mining -, commodity traders and shipowners who have an interest in advancing good environmental stewardship through their business activities.

 SIMILAR INITIATIVES

-The Sea Cargo Charter is one of three initiatives based on the same four Principles and developed by the Global Maritime Forum with the shared aim to decarbonize shipping.
+The Sea Cargo Charter is one of three initiatives based on the same four Principles and developed by the Global Maritime Forum with the shared aim to decarbonise shipping.

 It all started with the Poseidon Principles for Financial Institutions – a global framework for responsible ship finance launched in June 2019.
-With almost 30 Signatories now, this initiative currently represents around USD 185 billion in shipping finance.
+With 35 signatories now, this initiative currently represents around 80% of global ship finance.

 The Sea Cargo Charter followed in October 2020.
 Read How did we get there to learn about the journey in more detail.